Execution of Nathaniel Woods: Trial

+Much of the prosecution's evidence presented was based on eyewitness testimony and hearsay.
+The prosecution alleged that Woods engaged in a profanity-laced argument with the officers during which he allegedly told Owen, "Take off that badge and I will fuck you up".
+According to Belser, after the officers left Woods and Spencer, Spencer had said that if the officers did not stop harassing them they would "light 'em up".
+According to Collins, who was the only police witness to survive the incident, Woods refused to come out after being shown the warrant and allegedly shouted "If you come in here, we'll fuck you up!" before turning and running into the kitchen of the apartment.

+Writings and drawings found inside Woods' cell were presented by the prosecution.
+These included a drawing, alleged by the prosecution to have been drawn by Woods, which depicted two men labelled "Nate & Nookie" ("Nookie" was Kerry Spencer's nickname) shooting at the police.
+Also found in Woods' cell was a set of rap lyrics bragging about "drop[ping] pigs like Kerry Spencer" and claiming responsibility for seven "execution styles murders"; handwriting expert Steven Drexler claimed that Woods wrote the lyrics.

 Woods was convicted of four counts of capital murder; while there were only three fatalities, one count of capital murder was added for the murder of more than one person.
 The prosecution presented a letter that Woods had sent to Chisholm's widow, where Woods maintained that he was innocent and that he "did not give a damn" what she and other family members thought.
 Woods took the stand in his own defense, but rather than offer contrition or commiserate the sorrow of the victim's family's loss as his lawyers had advised him, he instead claimed he had "no feeling about the officers" and that if they needed to take his blood, "so be it".
 A juror interviewed afterward was surprised by Woods' testimony at sentencing.
 The jury voted 10–2 in favor of capital punishment.
 Unlike most states that allow capital punishment, Alabama does not require death sentence verdicts to be unanimous, and Woods was placed on death row.